TelegramBots/book/src/Migration-Guide-to-Version-18.x.md

 semantics and shape
 2. A new animated sticker formats required differentiation for different sticker related requests, so static `StickerSet` releated methods and requests were renamed using `Static` suffix
+3. A new way of configuring the client

 ## 1. Removal of `VoiceChat*` properties in `Message` object